OSGeo/gdal/doc/source/drivers/raster/postgisraster.rst

 -  **schema** - name of PostgreSQL schema where requested raster table is stored.
 -  **table** - name of PostGIS Raster table.
-The table was created by the raster loader (eg. raster2pgsql utility).
+The table was created by the raster loader (e.g., raster2pgsql utility).
 -  **column** - name of raster column in raster table
 -  **where** - option is used to filter the results of the raster table.
    Any SQL-WHERE expression is valid.